lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Fragmentation Header

-A data fragment header, starting with the rule ID can be sent on the fragmentation direction.
+A data fragment header, starting with the rule ID, can be sent in the fragmentation direction.
 {{RFC8724}} indicates that the SCHC header may be composed of (cf. {{Fig-frag-header-8724}}):

 * a Datagram Tag (Dtag) identifying the datagram being fragmented if the fragmentation applies concurrently on several datagrams.
-This field in optional and its length is defined by the rule.
+This field is optional and its length is defined by the rule.

 * a Window (W) used in Ack-Always and Ack-on-Error modes.
 In Ack-Always, its size is 1.
 In Ack-on-Error, it depends on the rule.
 This field is not needed in No-Ack mode.